JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 library.
 The application code does not actively listen for messages to the clients - instead, they are received on a push basis, with the listening being handled by the library code.

+The Jakarta WebSocket library is used for client-server communication.
+With WebSocket, when the client sends the server a message, the server gets passed a Session object specific to that client via the method annotated with @OnOpen.
+If the server wishes to send a message to that client, it can use 'session.getBasicRemote().sendText(message)' to send a message to that client.
+Similarly, the client has a Session object relating to the server, it can

 The server is able to send messages to either one of the Client objects relating to a game, or to both of them, in response to a message from either client.
 This is possible because:

 - Server-side mappings are used such that, if the id of one of the Client objects is known, the id of the other Client object can be determined.
 - Mapping is also in place to make it so that, if the server knows a client's id, the relevant Session object used for communication between that client and the server can be obtained.

 RUNNING INSTRUCTIONS
 ====================